-How long recovery takes and to what extent, depends on the severity of the stroke and whether there are complications.
-Most people need rehabilitation which can last months or even years.
-Rehabilitation involves treatments to help regain independence and include therapies such as Physical Therapy, Occupational Therapy and Speech Language Therapy.
+How long recovery takes and how much recovery happens depends on the severity of the stroke and whether there are complications.
+Most people need rehabilitation, which can last months or even years.
+Rehabilitation involves treatments to help regain independence and includes therapies such as Physical Therapy (PT), Occupational Therapy (OT), and Speech Language Therapy (SLT).
 Rehabilitation helps patients to: